dschil138/room-temperature-circuit-sculpture/README.md

 ![photo of front of back of circuit sculpture](images/circuit-sculpture-back.webp)

 > **Note**
 > I chose to use regular silicone-insulated wire for the two I2C wires on the OLED, while everything else is brass rods.
-This was for purely asthetic reasons - I wanted some variety.
+This was purely for aesthetic reasons - I wanted some variety.
 You don't need to do the same.

 Attaching the components to the wood is done with "nano tape".
 Nano tape is - from what I can tell - a real product that functions differently from regular tape.
 But it doesn't matter.
 If you search Amazon for nano tape, there are a million knock-offs that are basically just heavy-duty double-sided tape, and that's what we need.
 It works extremely well for this type of application.